brillout/goldpage/readme.md

 <br/>

-## Use Server Framework: Express / Koa / Hapi / Fastify / ...
+## Server Frameworks: Express / Koa / Hapi / Fastify / ...

 To use `ssr-coin` with `express`, `koa` or `hapi`, use the corresponding [server plugin](#server-plugins).